ajeetraina/vellore/README.md

 docker push ajeetraina/cutewhale
 ```

-## Login to another instance and download it and run it.
+Time to Login to another instance and download it and run it.